Philippus/elastic4s/README.md

 ### Eventual Consistency

 Elasticsearch is eventually consistent.
 This means when you index a document it is not normally immediately available to be searched, but queued to be flushed to the indexes on disk.
-By default flushing occurs every second but this can be reduced for bulk inserts (or increased).
+By default flushing occurs every second but this can be reduced (or increased) for bulk inserts.
 Another option, which you saw in the quick start guide, was to set the refresh policy to `IMMEDIATE` which will force a flush straight away.

 For more in depth examples keep reading.